 My academic research focuses on intergroup social cognition and lay people’s reasoning about inequalities and constraints across development.
-I also have some work on cooperation and moral reasoning.
+I also study cooperation and moral reasoning.
 Broadly speaking, I am interested in investigating the causes and consequences of intergroup biases, how intergroup thinking interacts with cooperation and moral reasoning, as well as how children come to understand inequalities and structural constraints.
 Ultimately, I hope my work will help with combating biases, reducing inequalities, promoting cooperation, and creating a more just world.

-I am currently a Human Factors/User Experience Researcher at Google.
+Since 2022, I have been a Human Factors/User Experience Researcher at Google.
 I conduct end-to-end research to improve the usability and accessibility of smartwatches and fitness trackers for users across the lifespan and with different accessibility needs.
+Products I worked on include Pixel Watch 2 & 3 and Fitbit Charge 6.
 You can find more details here.

 BIO